-The central element in GARCH models is the equation that specifies the dynamic properties of $H_{t}$ and how these are influenced by lagged returns.
+The central component of a GARCH model is the equation that specifies the dynamic properties of $H_{t}$ and how these are influenced by lagged returns.
 This equation can be enhanced to include realized measures of volatility.
-The Realized GARCH model is characterized by a measurement equation that specifies how the realized measures are related to the contemporaneous conditional moments, such as $H_{t}$.
+The Realized GARCH model is characterized by measurement equations that specify how the realized measures are related to the contemporaneous conditional moments, i.e. the elements of $H_{t}$.

-In this paper, we separate the modeling of $H_{t}$ in two parts: the modeling of the conditional variances and the modeling of the conditional correlations.
+Here we will model the conditional variances and the conditional correlations separately.
 This leads to two sets of GARCH and measurement equations, that utilize the appropriate realized measures.
-From $\mathrm{RM}_{t}\in\mathbb{R}^{p\times p}$, a positive definite realized measure\footnote{Realized measures refer to empirical measures of volatility and related quantities, and these are typically computed from high-frequency data. } of the covariance matrix in period $t$, we extract the diagonal elements $x_{t}=\mathrm{diag}(\mathrm{RM}_{t})$ and the corresponding correlation matrix denoted by
+From $\mathrm{RM}_{t}\in\mathbb{R}^{n\times n}$, a positive definite realized measure of the covariance matrix in period $t$, we extract the diagonal elements $x_{t}=\mathrm{diag}(\mathrm{RM}_{t})$ and the corresponding correlation matrix denoted by